Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Discussion

 \section{Discussion}

-\paragraph{Related Work} Beyond the IPF and IMF approaches already mentioned, other approaches for the SB problem include adversarial solvers \citep{kim2023unsb, gushchin23_entropic}, parameterisation via potentials for Gaussian mixtures \citep{korotin2024light, gushchin2024light}, and variational approaches \citep{Deng24_varSB}.
-For the Wasserstein barycentre problem, standard approaches ensure tractability by representing the barycentre with a finite set of points (either updating only weightings \citep{ben15_bregproj, solomon15_conv, cut16_smoothed_var, staib17_parellelstream, dvu18_decentral}, or also the positions of the points in the support \citep{rabin12_texturemix, cuturidoucet14, claici18_stochbary, luise19_frankwolfebary}).
-Such approaches are effective in lower dimensions but scale poorly, cannot be used to generate new samples, and do not capture the true continuous nature of the barycentre in continuous settings.
-To address these limitations, recent work has focused on learning continuous approximations of the barycentre. \citet{Li2020_SCWB} optimise for the regularised dual potentials for general costs, while others parameterise Wasserstein-2 potentials with convex neural architectures using adversarial losses \citep{fan21_icnnbary} or additional cycle-consistency regularisation \citep{korotin2021_bary_no_minimax}. \citet{korotin2022wasserstein} leverage the fixed-point property in \citet{alvarez16_fixedpoint}.
-We also highlight a recent line of works \citet{kolesov24_energybary}, \citet{kolesov2024estimating}, \citet{gazdieva2025robust} which consider bi-level adversarial approaches to approximate the barycentre for general cost functions.
-Recent work \citet{visentin2025computingoptimaltransportmaps} solves for the barycentre by parametrising transport maps using normalising flows, and performing gradient descent on the total transport cost.

-Our approach utilises non-adversarial bridge-matching loss objectives, which provide stable training.
-This is at a cost of requiring multiple sequential IMF iterations.
-This iterative nature resembles fixed-point barycentre methods, however our approach differs in that each iteration requires only performing bridge-matching rather than solving an entire OT problem along each edge.
-Finally, we emphasise that our approach tackles the tree-structured problem considered in \citet{haasler21_treeSB, noble2023treebased}, and thus is applicable beyond only barycentre problems.
-We provide an an example applying TreeDSBM to a non-star-shaped tree in \Cref{app:additional_experiments}.
+\paragraph{Related work} Beyond the IPF and IMF approaches, other approaches for the SB problem include adversarial solvers \citep{kim2023unsb, gushchin23_entropic}, parameterisation via potentials for Gaussian mixtures \citep{korotin2024light, gushchin2024light}, and variational approaches \citep{Deng24_varSB}.
+For Wasserstein barycentre computation, standard approaches ensure tractability by representing the solution with a finite set of points (either updating only weightings \citep{ben15_bregproj, solomon15_conv, cut16_smoothed_var, staib17_parellelstream, dvu18_decentral}, or also the positions of the points in the support \citep{rabin12_texturemix, cuturidoucet14, claici18_stochbary, luise19_frankwolfebary}).
+Such approaches are effective in lower dimensions but scale poorly, cannot be used to generate new samples, and do not capture the true continuous nature of the barycentre.
+To address these limitations, recent work has focused on learning continuous approximations. \citet{Li2020_SCWB} optimise for the regularised dual potentials for general costs, while others parameterise Wasserstein-2 potentials with convex neural architectures using adversarial losses \citep{fan21_icnnbary} or additional cycle-consistency regularisation \citep{korotin2021_bary_no_minimax}. \citet{korotin2022wasserstein} leverage the fixed-point property in \citet{alvarez16_fixedpoint}.
+We also highlight a recent line of works of \citet{kolesov24_energybary, kolesov2024estimating} which consider bi-level adversarial approaches for general cost functions.
+Our approach utilises non-adversarial bridge-matching loss objectives, which provide stable training but requires multiple sequential IMF iterations.
+Finally, we emphasise that our approach tackles the tree-structured SB problem \citep{haasler21_treeSB, noble2023treebased}, and thus is applicable beyond only barycentre problems (we consider a toy example in Appendix \ref{app:non_star_shaped}).